guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 Documentation should provide an overview of pagination and its importance in retrieving large datasets efficiently.

 It is worth noting that many API documentations have general introductions with limited space for the pagination concept.
 Pagination is usually just a small part of the overall API documentation introduction.
+In case of API that doesn't handle big loads of data, the concept of pagination is absent.

-An extensive chapter on pagination in APIs is available on the [X Developer Platform](https://developer.x.com/en/docs/twitter-api/pagination).
+An extensive chapter on pagination in API is available on the [X Developer Platform](https://developer.x.com/en/docs/twitter-api/pagination).
 The chapter, titled *Pagination*, includes:
 - use cases for pagination,
 - pagination token definitions,
 - fundamentals of pagination,